smxi :: script navigation and choices

 - Initial script information, choice to exit.

 - If Debian, select debian version (this is not what the script uses to set the working system base, it's just some information it uses to let smxi know that this is a safe system to run on so it doesn't ask you again).
+Please note: smxi will always determine dynamically what your true system base is based on checking the apt repos you have activated to avoid any possible error.

 - Select apt/aptitude as your default smxi package manager tool.